BMP-TUD/pyCLINE/paper/paper.md

 ---
-title: 'pyCLINE: Python implementation of CLINE method for discover of hidden nullcline structures in oscillatory dynamical systems'
+title: 'pyCLINE: A Python package using the CLINE method for discovery of hidden nullcline structures in oscillatory dynamical systems'
 tags:
   - Python
   - nonlinear dynamics